Reported Issues with Intel Arc & Iris Xe Graphics

 LightningChart .NET Workarounds

-While the Intel® drivers’ issue may be resolved in the near future, LightningChart .NET users could mitigate this rendering problem with a few simple steps.
-There are four different workarounds available:
+Those LightningChart .NET users, who don’t want or could not updated graphic drivers, could mitigate the above rendering problem with a few simple steps.
+There are 4 workarounds available:

 Solutions

-First: set different anti-aliasing rule to be used, Chart.ChartRenderOptions.LineAAType2D = LineAntiAliasingType.QLAA (in WindowsForms RenderOptions).
+First: set different anti-aliasing rules to be used, Chart.ChartRenderOptions.LineAAType2D = LineAntiAliasingType.QLAA (in WindowsForms RenderOptions).

 [The default ALAA is the one that fails on Iris Xe.
-In theory, QLAA should be slower than ALAA type anti-aliasing, but in most cases it is insignificant.]
+In theory, QLAA should be a little bit slower than ALAA type anti-aliasing, but in most cases it is insignificant.]

 Second: disable anti-aliasing in the chart, Chart.ChartRenderOptions.AntiAliasLevel=0.